Moments in the exact summation of the curious series of Kempner type

 \section{Abstract}

-We provide an exact geometrically convergent formula for the summation of the general Kempner series, i.e. the sum of all reciprocals allowed only certain digits in a given base.
-The coefficients are built from finite power sums and moments of a certain measure.
-The moments obey a linear recurrence and a priori bounds which means the theory can be immediately converted into an efficient numerical algorithm.
+We obtain for the Kempner series (i.e.\@ harmonic series where certain digits are excluded from all denominators, for example the digit 9 in base 10) new representations as geometrically convergent series.
+The coefficients for these representations involve the power sums on the allowed digits and the moments of an explicitly described measure on the unit interval.
+These moments can be computed numerically by recurrence.
+We establish a priori lower and upper bounds for them.
+This allows converting the theoretical formulas into an efficient numerical algorithm.